Pipetto-crypto/Chroot-Docs/README.md

 3. You are using a chroot and you are launching it with the linux-deploy script though most of the instructions here will work with any setup.

 Generally you can just look at the linux-deploy script, see what each section does and copy the commands in termux yourself.
-For example to get pulseaudio working, copy these in termux:
+For example to get pulseaudio working, paste these in termux before starting the proot/chroot:

 pulseaudio --start --exit-idle-time=-1